tahashahab/competitive_csgo/README.md

 # Professional CS:GO Analysis

 ## Background
-This repo contains multiple jupyter notebooks with analysis of different dataframes of data taken from competitive CS:GO matches over the course of 4 years (Apr 2016-Mar 2020).
+This repo contains multiple jupyter notebooks with analysis of datasets taken from competitive CS:GO matches over the course of 4 years (Apr 2016-Mar 2020).

 The data was scraped from hltv.org